cepthomas/SublimeBagOfTricks/README.md

 # Test

 - The `test` directory contains a VS solution to do some basic unit testing of sbot functions.
-- The `st_emul` directory contains stubs for the sublime api stuff.
+- The `st_emul_STX` directories contains stubs for the sublime api stuff.
 Function abstraction in conjunction with mocks provides a reasonable amount of algorithm unit tests.

 # Notes

 Accumulated notes and discoveries.
+These pertain to ST3, ST4 may have changed.
 - In general, `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
 - Project collections, variables, functions, etc use:
   - `persisted` is the json compatible file format.